Your Westwood LASIK experience begins with Rex Hamilton, MD

 - Member of Refractive Cataract Surgery Clinical Committee for American Society of Cataract and Refractive Surgery (ASCRS) since 2012

-If you are one of many Californians interested in improving your vision, you can learn about LASIK on this website.
+If you are one of many Californians in Westwood interested in improving your vision, you can learn about LASIK on this website.
 If you would prefer to speak to someone, simply contact our office and speak with one of our patient counselors who can provide extensive patient education, explain the process and help arrange financing.

 To better understand LASIK, click on the What Is LASIK page where you will find detailed information about the LASIK procedure.
 An immense amount of new vision correction technology has been introduced over recent years, so we understand that it can be difficult for patients to determine for which procedure they might be best suited.
 Additional detailed information about surgery can also be found in The LASIK Experience and Advanced LASIK sections where you can learn about the advantages of Custom and Blade-Free LASIK.